OCR-D/ocrd_all/README.md

 Not all modules advertise their system package requirements via `make deps-ubuntu`.

-- clstm: depends on `scons libprotobuf-dev protobuf-compiler libpng-dev libeigen3-dev swig`
+- `clstm`: depends on `scons libprotobuf-dev protobuf-compiler libpng-dev libeigen3-dev swig`
+- `tesseract` (when installing from source not PPA): depends on `libleptonica-dev`

 _(Solved by maintaining these requirements under `deps-ubuntu` here.)_